21 towns and cities of Liguria for an unforgettable holiday

 In short, Alassio is the perfect destination for a holiday made of relaxation, sea and fun.

-Noli is a perfect Italian Riviera city for a short stay as a weekend at the seaside.
-It is a town of Italian Riviera Ponente, 30 km from Savona, where nature, the sea and the beaches are the protagonists
+Noli is a perfect city for a short stay such as a weekend by the sea.
+It is a town of Liguria Ponente, 30 km from Savona, which focuses all on its nature made of greenery, sea and beaches to many outdoor activities that you can experience to really steal the heart of this land.

-What makes Noli so fascinating is the fact that it is a fishing village with a deep tradition linked to the maritime republics.
+What makes Noli so fascinating is the fact that it is a marine village with a deep tradition linked to the maritime republics and to keep still today, despite having become a very famous summer tourist destination of the Ligurian coast, its typicality and Beauty.

-This small village of Italian Riviera Levante is a corner of paradise for lovers of the sea and relaxation.
+This small village of Liguria Levante is a corner of paradise for lovers of sea stays and relaxation.

 Its characteristic are the colourful picturesque constructions that, looking out over the sea, create glimpses of postcard for their swimmers that, every year, are more and more numerous.

-A short stay in Camogli, however, can become the perfect escape from the city or the ideal excursion for a day different from the usual with small gems all to discover as Castel Dragone or as the Abbazia di San Fruttuoso that rises on the seashore in a cove Reachable only on foot or by sea.
+A short stay in Camogli , however, can become the perfect escape from the cities or the ideal excursion for a day different from the usual with small gems to be discovered such as Castel Dragone or the Abbey of San Fruttuoso which stands on the seashore in a cove that can only be reached on foot or by sea.

-If you love scuba diving you can not miss the Christ of the Abyss a bronze statue that can be admired at 15m depth.
+If you are fond of scuba diving not to be missed is the Cristo degli abysses, a bronze statue that can be admired at 15 meters of depth.

-Camogli is not directly reachable by the highway.
-You can choose the train with the line Pisa-La Spezia Genoa, or the car reaching one of the nearby centers as Ruta.
+Camogli is not directly accessible on the highway.
+You can choose between the train with the Pisa-La Spezia Genoa line, or the car reaching one of the nearby towns such as Ruta.

 Between Portofino and Camogli is San Fruttuoso, a small bay reachable only on foot or by sea and that houses a charming abbey right on the beach.